 The Hunger Games: Catching Fire and don’t miss a beat; it’s a fine ensemble who seem to prosper from the time they’ve obviously spent together creating this world.

-This is Where I Leave You opens in theatres this Thursday.
-If you see the film and agree or disagree with my thoughts feel free to drop a line below or drop by our Facebook page.
+The Hunger Games Mockingjay Part 1 is open in cinemas everywhere from today.
+If you see the film and agree or disagree with my thoughts feel free to drop a line below or come over and join in the caged death match which is our Facebook page.